ipwnponies/ipwnponies.github.io/_posts/2019-04-07-cross-compile-to-arm.md

 ---
 title: Cross-compiling to ARM
 categories:
   - programming
 tags:
-- compile
+  - compiler
   - arm
 ---

 I've been trying to make my C.H.I.P. into a headless server, for running scripts.
 It's low power and quiet (no fan) so it's a perfect use case.
 It's like an IoT device but an actual computer.

-# Motivation
+## Motivation

-## Benefit to Using Precompiled Binaries
+### Benefit to Using Precompiled Binaries

 Before this, I would usually install prepackaged packages.
 It's the most typical use case, I need to install a program on Ubuntu or Windows and for x86 or x64.